Cray-HPE/docs-csm/operations/network/management_network/upgrade.md

 1. [Update management network firmware](update_management_network_firmware.md)
     - Upgrade switch firmware to specified firmware version.
 1. [Backup custom config](backup_custom_config.md)
     - If the system had a previous version of CSM on it, you need to backup all custom configuration and credential configuration.
-This procedure can be found on the.
 1. [Config management](config_management.md)
     - Backup switch configs.
 1. [Validate the SHCD](validate_shcd.md)